robbert-vdh/yabridge/README.md

-_The current master branch version of yabridge features a fully concurrent rewrite of yabridge's event handling mechanisms that solves any outstanding issues with regards to host-specific bugs and performance limitations._ _There's still some cleanup refactoring work left to be done, but you can already use the new version either through the [automated builds](https://github.com/robbert-vdh/yabridge/actions?query=workflow%3A%22Automated+builds%22+branch%3Amaster) page or through the [yabridge-git](https://aur.archlinux.org/packages/yabridge-git/) and
+_The current master branch version of yabridge features a fully concurrent rewrite of yabridge's event handling mechanisms that solves any outstanding issues with regards to host-specific bugs and performance limitations._ _There's still some cleanup and refactoring work left to be done, but you can already use the new version either through the [automated builds](https://github.com/robbert-vdh/yabridge/actions?query=workflow%3A%22Automated+builds%22+branch%3Amaster) page or through the [yabridge-git](https://aur.archlinux.org/packages/yabridge-git/) and